 Intelligent CV's Resume Builder App Free CV maker (available for Android) offers 42 different resume templates, as well as the ability to change font colors.
 Each resume section appears on a list, and users can move through each in whichever order they choose, save, and go on to another, with the option to add, delete, or rearrange sections such as education, experience, and skills.

-You can download your creation for free as a PDF, which you can then save on your device or send via email or text.
+You can download your document for free as a PDF, which you can then save on your device or send via email or text.

 Resume Builder App has one of the stronger privacy policies of the bunch: The app does not collect personally identifiable information, though third-party services (including Google Play services and analytics firms) may collect information.
 The app is ad-supported, and ads for other resume creators do pop up, which can get confusing.